 What’s In This Crumbled Tempeh

-This quick recipe consists of crumbled tempeh that’s steamed in a bit of water, browned, and glazed – all in the same skillet.
-The glaze includes soy sauce, sesame oil, molasses, rice vinegar, garlic, ginger, and chili flakes (scroll below for ingredient substitutions).
+This quick and easy recipe consists of crumbled tempeh that’s steamed in a bit of water, browned, and glazed – all in the same skillet.
+The glaze includes soy sauce, sesame oil, molasses, rice vinegar, garlic, ginger, and chili flakes (scroll down for ingredient substitutions).
 This Asian-inspired marinade coats every bit of the tempeh, making it sweet-savory, a bit spicy, and slightly sticky (think takeout sesame chicken).

 Ways to Eat These Tempeh Crumbles

-There are so many ways to eat this marinated tempeh!
-You can put these crumbles on rice, noodles, salads, on a baked potato, and even in summer rolls.
-My favorite way (seen here) is over brown rice, with sliced cucumber, sesame seeds, and scallions.
-You can “meal prep” them in advance and keep them in the fridge for 4-5 days.
+These tempeh crumbles are so versatile!
+You can put them on rice, noodles, salads, on a baked potato, and even in summer rolls.
+My favorite way (seen here) is over brown rice with sliced cucumber, sesame seeds, and scallions.
+You can also meal prep them in advance and keep in the fridge for 4-5 days.

 This crumbled tempeh is a deliciously “meaty” vegan topper for any grain bowl or salad.
 Quick and easy, perfect for meal prep.